tomtom94/react-easy-ssr/README.md

 The main rule is we don't use a frontend framework.
 All the components come from wherever we need it, but we are not stick to one.
 We are not stick to Material-ui, we are not stick to Bootstrap etc...
 However I am used to copy past source code of them.
 For example I made a copy past of the wonderfull Material-ui `<Grid />` which is so much powerful [check it out in this repo](https://github.com/tomtom94/react-easy-ssr/blob/master/src/components/Grid.tsx)

 However [Styled-Components](https://styled-components.com/) is also installed if ever you wanna use it.
+There also is fontawesome which is installed.

 ### ES6 Imports possible in JSX